What Exactly Is Meth?

 Naltrexone, a drug used to treat alcoholism, has also proven to be helpful in recovering from meth addiction.
 According to a controlled study, the drug can reduce meth cravings and change how former meth users respond to the narcotic.

 However, this is still a developing treatment option.
-There is no drug that targets the specific effects of methamphetamine or preventing misuse.
+There is no drug that targets the specific effects of methamphetamine or prevents misuse with prescription assistance.

 Contingency Management Intervention